 In \cite[\S4]{ThS}, Thurston concretely describes the construction of a canonical $K$-Lipschitz self-map of an ideal triangle, for every $K\geq 1$.
 We recall now this construction.
 It is illustrated in \cref{fig:stretch-triangle}.

-The ideal triangle is foliated by pieces of horocycles that are perpendicular to the boundary except for a central non-foliated region bordered by 3 pieces of such horocycles.
+The ideal triangle is foliated by pieces of horocycles which are perpendicular to the boundary except for a central non-foliated region bordered by three pieces of such horocycles.

-\begin{definition}[central stable triangle and anchors] We refer to the central nonfoliated region of an ideal triangle as the \emph{central stable triangle}, and refer to the three vertices of the stable triangle, i.e. the three points where two distinct horocycle leaves meet, as the \emph{anchors}. \end{definition}
+\begin{definition}[central stable triangle and anchors] We refer to the central nonfoliated region of an ideal triangle as the \emph{central stable triangle}, and refer to the three vertices of the stable triangle, \ie the three points where two distinct horocycle leaves meet, as the \emph{anchors}. \end{definition}

 The ideal triangle equipped with its horocyclic foliation is unique up to isometry.
-The $K$-Lipschitz self-map of the triangle is taken to be the identity on the central stable triangle and to send every piece of horocycle at distance $d$ from this region to a piece of horocycle at distance $Kd$.
-Furthermore, on each piece of horocycle at distance $d$ from the central stable triangle, the map uniformly contracts horocylic arc-length by a factor of $e^{-dK}$.
+The $K$-Lipschitz self-map of the triangle is taken to be the identity on the central stable triangle and to send every horocyclic segment at distance $d$ from this region to a horocyclic segment at distance $Kd$.
+Furthermore, on each horocyclic segment at distance $d$ from the central stable triangle, the map uniformly contracts horocylic arc-length by the factor $e^{-dK}$.
 These properties uniquely determine the map.
 Restricted to the boundary geodesics, this map expands distance by the factor $K$.
 One can show that this map is $K$-Lipschitz.
 It is called the \emph{$K$-stretch map} of the ideal triangle.

 \begin{definition}[stretch-invariant foliations] There are two foliations that are invariant under stretching and supported on the complement of the central stable triangle: the horocyclic foliation illustrated in \cref{fig:stretch-triangle} and the geodesic foliation orthogonal to it.
 We refer to these respectively as the \emph{stretch-invariant horocyclic foliation} and the \emph{stretch-invariant geodesic foliation}. \end{definition}